-If you have updated your Mac to the latest macOS Sierra, you will find that your Mac now has Apple’s virtual assistant called Siri.
+If you have updated your Mac to the latest macOS, you will find that your Mac now has Apple’s virtual assistant called Siri.
 This Siri used to be available only on iOS devices but Apple has now made it available to the Mac users as well.

-7 Commands You can Use with Siri in macOS Sierra on Your Mac
+7 Commands You can Use with Siri on macOS

 If you don’t like the hassle of clicking on the Apple logo and then selecting Sleep to put your Mac to the sleep, then you can ask Siri to do that for you, and she gets the job done very well.